Combined address and search bar

 To create a search in a custom search engine, type your engine’s assigned keyword first followed by a space and then enter your query.

-You can edit keywords, manage, or remove search engines from the settings page:
+You can edit keywords, and manage or remove search engines from the settings page.
+To do so:

 - Go to Settings.